ideaport-rudolfs-dudarevs/question-generator/README.md

 Go to `src -> components -> features -> questionGenerator -> index.tsx`

-On line 17 enter your OpenAi API KEY
+On line 17 enter your OpenAi API KEY.
-On line 101 you can adjust the prompt for OpenAi
+On line 101 you can adjust the prompt for OpenAi.

 `npm start`